top of page

 When the proposed Pennhurst Data Center surfaced, we acted swiftly — educating officials, pushing the township to bring in experts, and pushing for stronger safeguards.

-The Fight to protect our Township Is Continuing.
-Please Attend the Planning Commission Meeting on Tuesday, February 17th, at 7PM.
+The Fight to protect our Township Is Continues.